darrenldl/sandboxing/README.md

 One main focus is to provide a private home for programs, which is often where the most important files are stored

+Note that some profiles assume usage of Wayland

 ## Index

 - `bw-script-gen/` contains the OCaml code responsible for generating the bubblewrap scripts